 “Did you receive the Holy Spirit when you believed?”
 Paul asked of the new Ephesian disciples.
 “We have not so much as heard whether there is a Holy Spirit.”
 “And when Paul had laid hands on them, the Holy Spirit came upon them…” (Acts 19:2, 6)

 Ask, and It shall be given to you!
-The Spirit cannot be purchased (Acts 8:14-24), and if you do not have Him working through you, beware (see the story of the Seven Sons of Sceva, Acts 19:11-19).
-But, if you are saved, and you fear the Lord, and your motives are pure, ask of the Father and He will give you the Helper to lead you, protect you, enable you, empower and guide you in all wisdom.
-You don’t have to wait for it.
+The Spirit cannot be purchased (Acts 8:14-24), and if you do not have Him working through you, beware (the Seven Sons of Sceva, Acts 19:11-19).
+But, if you are saved, and you fear the Lord, and your motives are pure, ask of the Father and He will give you the Helper to clothe you, to lead you, protect you, enable you, empower and guide you in all wisdom.

 “If a son asks for bread from any father among you, will he give him a stone?
 Or if he asks for a fish, will he give him a serpent instead of a fish?
 Or if he asks for an egg, will he offer him a scorpion?
 If you then, being evil, know how to give good gifts to your children, how much more will your heavenly Father give the Holy Spirit to those who ask Him.”
 (Luke 11:11-13)

-If you have asked Jesus into your heart, confessed and repented of your sins, been washed and cleansed in the blood of the Savior, been baptised (died to your old fleshly ways and been raised to new life) making confession before men, and yet do not feel as though you recieved the Holy Spirit when you believed because you didn’t speak with new tongues, or because you don’t feel the power (boldness) that the scriptures speak of, then ask my dear brother or sister, please ask.
-Ask your pastor to pray with you.
-Ask a Spirit-filled believer to pray with you.
-If you give God your whole heart He will fill it, because without the Holy Spirit we are unable to do God’s work.
-We are unable to resist the devil.
-And we are slaves to our flesh (the Spirit is willing, but the flesh is weak).
-The Holy Spirit is given to us for our good and the good of the world.
-GO…PREACH…SLAY!!!!
+If you have asked Jesus into your heart, confessed and repented of your sins, been washed and cleansed in the blood of the Savior, been baptised (died to your old fleshly ways and been raised to new life) making confession before men, and yet feel timid to do the work of an apostle or ambassador of Christ, or you didn’t speak with new tongues, or because you don’t feel the power (boldness) that the scriptures speak of to preach or to heal, then ask my dear brother or sister, please ask.

 You and I are in the summer harvest time of God’s calendar: “Let us not grow weary while doing good, for in due season we shall reap if we do not lose heart.”
 (Galatians 6:9)